No arbitrage assumption implies the differentiability of derivative pricing function: Abstract

 with $h_k(s,x)=\bbE\edg{\indicator{s<\tau_k}|X_s=x}$, and

-Thus, for every $k$, $J_k^n(\psi)$ is a sequence of linear bounded functionals on bounded continuous functions ($C_b$) and converges for every $\psi\in C_b$.
-Therefore, the functional $J_k:=\lim J_k^n$ is also a linear bounded functional on $C_b$ and it is representable in the form
+Thus, for every $k$, $(J_k^n)_{n=1,2,...}$ is a sequence of linear bounded functionals on bounded continuous functions $C_b$ and it converges for every $\psi\in C_b$.
+Therefore, its limit $J_k$ is also a linear bounded functional on $C_b$ and it is representable in the form

 where $\nu_k$ is a finite measure on $\scB(\bbR^+\times\bbR^m)$.
 This implies that

 From the definition of $\nu_A$ we have $\nu_k(ds,dx)=h_k(s,x)\nu_A(ds,dx)$ and we obtain that for each $k$

 Since Lemma 1 in CM implies